20LitersAdmin/filterbuildscheduler/README.md

     - `extrapolate_technology_materials`
   - Calculations of distant relations are handled via the existing join tables
     - e.g. "parts per technology": `technology.parts.per_technology`
-      - must reach down through technology > assemblies > components and sum matching parts as discovered
+      - must reach down through technology > components and sum matching parts as discovered, plus any parts directly "assembled" onto that technology
-    - distant relations to calculate:
-      - "components per technology" (through Assembly)
-      - "parts per technology" (through Assembly && Component)
-      - "materials per technology" (will be fractional) (through Assembly && Component && Part)
-      - "parts per assembly" (through Component)
-      - "materials per assembly" (through Component && Part)

 4. Images use an online cloud for storage
   - An S3 bucket exists for storing item images